compendia/docs/docs/api/delegates.md

 # Delegates (Validators)

 Delegates are regular wallets \(addresses\) which have registered themselves eligible to become a Delegate by a registration transaction.
-If a Delegate is amongst the top 47 highest voted, it may run a forging Node, which produces a block once every  minutes, awarding the Delegate with Dia and transaction fees.
+If a Delegate is amongst the top 47 highest voted, it may run a forging Node, which produces a block once every  minutes, awarding the Delegate with BIND and transaction fees.

 Genesis Delegates are the initial, virtualized Delegates.
 They were not registered nor voted in, and in the Compendia `mainnet` has been replaced by actual Delegates a long time ago.